Governance

 Conflict of Interest Policy

-The Hive Project (the “Corporation”) is a benevolent and charitable corporation that operates in the area of southeast Michigan and empowers artists and entrepreneurs who are united by their common desire to share, teach, and compassionately serve.
-Its Directors, officers and managers have a duty to conduct the affairs of the Corporation in a manner consistent with such purposes and not to advance their personal interests.
-The Corporation’s Directors, Officers, managers and key employees interact and do business with members of the community served by the Corporation; they have a duty to conduct their affairs in a manner that will avoid conflicts of interest with the Corporation.
+The Hive Project (the “Corporation”) is a benevolent and charitable corporation that operates in the area of southeast Michigan and empowers and inspires a diverse community of artists, educators, and entrepreneurs..
+Its Directors, officers, and managers have a duty to conduct the affairs of the Corporation in a manner consistent with such purposes and not to advance their personal interests.
+The Corporation’s Directors, Officers, managers, and key employees interact and do business with members of the community served by the Corporation; they have a duty to conduct their affairs in a manner that will avoid conflicts of interest with the Corporation.

 The policy is intended to supplement but not replace any applicable state and federal laws governing conflicts of interest relating to nonprofit and charitable organizations.